‘Enough is enough’ : IPCC delay found to be ‘extraordinary and indefensible’ in case against Sean Rigg officer

 Sarah has also been involved in the preparation and presentation of police disciplinary matters.

 Sarah is a CPS Grade 2 Prosecutor.
-She obtained extensive experience prosecution a wide range of criminal cases in the Crown Court, Magistrates Court and Youth Court.
+She obtained extensive experience prosecuting a wide range of criminal cases in the Crown Court, Magistrates Court and Youth Court.
 Prior to joining Kingsley Napley she was regularly instructed by the Department of Work and Pensions and has spent time as seconded Counsel at the CPS Proceeds of Crime Unit.
 In this latter role Sarah attended a large number of enforcement hearings up and down the country and obtained experience in confiscation and restraint.

-Sarah acts for the Security Industry Authority (SIA) in respect of their criminal investigations into the unlawful actions of security guards, security companies and their employees.
+Sarah has acted for the Security Industry Authority (SIA) in respect of their criminal investigations into the unlawful actions of security guards, security companies and their employees.
 She has also assisted in the provision of advice to Ofgem investigators on the lawful use of criminal enforcement powers including: disclosure obligations, interviewing and the execution of search warrants.

 Whilst in Chambers, Sarah had a busy and varied defence caseload, which provided her with the essential skills to look after individuals’ interests in both criminal and regulatory proceedings.
 She has advised individuals facing proceedings before the Medical Practitioners Tribunal Service (MPTS), Institute of Civil Engineers and the UK Council for Psychotherapy.
 She has recently defended individuals facing investigation by the Independent Police Complaints Commission.